XHUSS-FM

-XHUSS-FM is a radio station on 92.3 FM in Hermosillo, Sonora.
-The station is owned by Grupo ACIR and carries its Amor romantic music format.
+XHUSS-FM is a radio station on 92.3 FM in Hermosillo, Sonora, Mexico.
+The station is owned by Grupo ACIR but operated by Bura Grupo Multimedia and carries a romantic format known as Suave.

 History

 XHUSS was originally located in Ures, Sonora on 95.1 MHz.
 It received its concession on August 16, 1994 and was owned by Jorge Torio Castellanos.
+It moved to Hermosillo in the late 1990s and changed frequencies to 92.3 MHz.

-It moved to Hermosillo in the late 1990s and changed frequencies to 92.3.
+Grupo ACIR operated this station with its Amor romantic format until January 2024, when it was sold to Bura Grupo Multimedia.
+Bura kept the format but rebranded it as Suave ("Soft").